Alfred Morrison: Collections

 The correspondence between Lord Nelson and Lady Hamilton was for the first time fully printed in his catalogue.
 The papers of Sir Richard Bulstrode, who died in 1711 at the age of 101, contain his newsletters which overlap with Pepys's Diary.

 Many of the Spanish metalworks from Morrison's collection are now owned by the British-Iranian scholar, collector and philanthropist Nasser D. Khalili, forming the Khalili Collection of Spanish Damascene Metalwork.

-Family
+Personal life

-In 1860 Morrison married Mabel, a daughter of the Rev. R. S. C. Chermside, rector of Wilton, Wiltshire.
+In 1860, Morrison married Mabel Chermside.
+She was a daughter of the Rev. R. S. C. Chermside, rector of Wilton, Wiltshire.
 His wife survived him with two sons, Hugh and James Archibald, who were both Members of Parliament, and two daughters.

-A daughter Dorothy married Stafford Harry Northcote, Viscount Saint Cyres.
+Their daughter, Dorothy, married Stafford Harry Northcote, Viscount Saint Cyres.
 Another daughter married Stephen Herbert Gatty.